screencastmint/mhack/README.md

 Requirements : You need Mac and ruby 2.x

  1. Copy the folder where you want
- 2. Add an alias into .bash_profile to this folder
+ 2. Add an alias into .bash_profile to this main.rb

-     alias mhack='ruby  /path_to_folder/Mhack/main.rb'
+    alias mhack='ruby /Path/To/Folder/Mhack/main.rb'

  3. Edit config.rb
- 4. Have fun !
+ 4. Launch terminal and have fun !